 What is important to remember is that a Master of Science degree in Forensic Psychology presents a higher career potential than a bachelor’s degree in psychology or criminal justice.
 At Florida National University, prospective students who wish to pursue this expanding career field now have the chance to complete a 36-credit program that features a flexible and comprehensive curriculum.

-As a private university serving the needs of the South Florida community, FNU is duly accredited to grant degrees by the Southern Association of Colleges and Schools Commission on Colleges; we offer scholarships and financial assistance to qualified students, and many of our courses can be completed online or at our campus locations in Miami and Hialeah.
-Learn more about FNU by getting in touch with our admissions counselors today.
+As a private university serving the needs of the South Florida community, Florida National University is duly accredited to grant degrees by the Southern Association of Colleges and Schools Commission on Colleges; we offer scholarships and financial assistance to qualified students, and many of our courses can be completed online or at our campus locations in Miami and Hialeah.
+Learn more about Florida National University by getting in touch with our admissions counselors today.

 How to Become a Forensic Psychologist